swyner97/employee-tracker/README.md

 # employee-tracker

-###  A command-line application where the user can manage a comapny's employee database, using Node.js, Inquirer and MySQL.
+###  A command-line application where the user can manage a company's employee database, using Node.js, Inquirer and MySQL.

  ------------------